PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Looking across the five memories, note down neuron indexes for:
 1. Two neurons that tend to be on together (or off together).
-2. Two neurons that tend to be anticorrelated (when one is on the other is off and vice versa).
+2. Two neurons that tend to be anti-correlated (when one is on the other is off and vice versa).
 3. Two neurons with no particular synchronization.

 For each of these four pairs, predict what the weight will be in the trained Hopfield network (high positive, high negative, or near-zero).

-Test your intuition by checking the corresponding trained weights in `w`.
+* Test your intuition by checking the corresponding trained weights in `w`.
-Do the values of `w` for your mirror the patterns in the memories?
+* Do the values of `w` for your mirror the patterns in the memories?

+#### The strongest weights

+Note that you can threshold the weights (`wStrong = (w > t)`, for some threshold `t`), to construct a binary adjacency matrix, `wStrong`, that removes all weights less than the threshold `t`.
+Recall from the first lecture that you can convert a binary adjacency matrix to a graph as (`G = graph(A)`) and plot it (`p = plot(G)`).

-Plot a graph containing just the strongest neuron-neuron weights by setting a threshold on `w` (use the `graph` function).
+Using these techniques, plot a graph containing just the strongest neuron-neuron weights by setting a sensible threshold on `w`.
-Set a sensible threshold; do the most strongly connected groups of neurons make sense given the memories you defined?
+Can you make sense of the most strongly connected groups of neurons, given the memories that you defined?

 Repeat for the most strongly negatively correlated pairs of neurons.

 :question::question::question: Which set of four neurons have states that are most strongly correlated to each other across the five memories?

 ### Exploring stable states

-Ok, so we have trained a binary Hopfield network with a set of five memories, with the result stored in the weight matrix, `w`.
+Ok, so we have trained a binary Hopfield network with five memories, yielding the trained weights, `w`.
-Even better: we understand what the network weights represent.
+And even better: we now understand what the network weights represent.
 Now comes the time to test the network's performance in recalling the memories we've fed it.
-Let's look at some of the stable states of the trained network, by feeding it lots of random initial states and see what state the neurons settle down to.
+We're going to look at some of the stable states of the trained network by feeding it lots of random initial states and seeing what sorts of states the network settles down to (hopefully it can reproduce some of our memories :pray:)

 Play with the `runHopfield(w,startPoint)` function.
 This function simulates the network dynamics, determined by activation rule of individual neurons, and outputs the state of the network when it reaches equilibrium.
-Verify that you can run the code with a random starting point.

-Fill your code for setting a random starting point into the code below, and inspect the types of equilibrium states our trained network has:
+Fill in code below to set a random starting point, and inspect the types of equilibrium states the trained network has:
 ```matlab
 numRepeats = 20;
 f = figure('color','w');